allpix-squared/allpix-squared/src/modules/GenericPropagation/README.md

 * `temperature` : Temperature of the sensitive device, used to estimate the diffusion constant and therefore the strength of the diffusion.
 Defaults to room temperature (293.15K).
 * `mobility_model`: Charge carrier mobility model to be used for the propagation.
 Defaults to `jacoboni`, a list of available models can be found in the documentation.
 * `recombination_model`: Charge carrier lifetime model to be used for the propagation.
 Defaults to `none`, a list of available models can be found in the documentation.
 This feature requires a doping concentration to be present for the detector.
+* `trapping_model`: Model for simulating charge carrier trapping from radiation-induced damage.
+Defaults to `none`, a list of available models can be found in the documentation.
+All models require explicitly setting a fluence parameter.
+* `fluence`: 1MeV-neutron equivalent fluence the sensor has been exposed to.
 * `charge_per_step` : Maximum number of charge carriers to propagate together.
 Divides the total number of deposited charge carriers at a specific point into sets of this number of charge carriers and a set with the remaining charge carriers.
 A value of 10 charges per step is used by default if this value is not specified.
 * `spatial_precision` : Spatial precision to aim for.
 The timestep of the Runge-Kutta propagation is adjusted to reach this spatial precision after calculating the uncertainty from the fifth-order error method.
 Defaults to 0.25nm.
 * `timestep_start` : Timestep to initialize the Runge-Kutta integration with.
 Appropriate initialization of this parameter reduces the time to optimize the timestep to the *spatial_precision* parameter.
 Default value is 0.01ns.